How to Invest $700 Wisely

 Where to invest $700

 At last, we’re ready to actually invest that $700 of yours.
 There are infinite ways to invest your money — alpacas, anyone?
-It’s necessary to warn you that investments are speculative and past results should never be understood as predictors of future performance.
-That said, here are the smartest destinations for your $700.
+It’s necessary to warn you that investments are speculative and past results should never be understood to be guarantees of future performance.
+Your investments could make you money but you could also lose money.
+That said, here are some destinations that could be a smart place for your $700.

 The Stock Market

 Here is a totally uncontroversial opinion.
-If history is anything to go by, one of the quickest potential ways to have made your $700 to grow would have been by opening a trading account and investing in the stock market.
+If history is anything to go by, one of the quickest potential ways to have made your $700 to grow would have been by investing in the stock market.
 But what stocks should you have bought?
 Chances are you’ve heard stories about some dude who invested a thousand bucks in Amazon in 1997 who now lives in a castle.
 What you don’t hear about as much, however, are the stories about some other guy who went all in on Snapchat and now lives in his mom's basement.
 Stock picking is extraordinarily hard.
-Famously rich stock picker Warren Buffett has spent the last decades discouraging pretty much everyone not named Warren Buffet from trying to make money picking individual stocks and in fact, has encouraged his heirs to invest the lion’s share of their inheritance in low-fee, highly diversified stock funds.
+Famously rich stock picker Warren Buffett has spent the last decades discouraging pretty much everyone not named Warren Buffet from trying to make money picking individual stocks and in fact has encouraged his heirs to invest the lion’s share of their inheritance in low-fee, highly diversified index funds.

 Bonds